saurabhmittal16/greensum-client/README.md

 ## Bugs -

 - [ ] Make large banner dynamic (should display login for /login)
 - [ ] Make header and footer reactive
 - [ ] Update header and footer to use global
+- [ ] Fix footer for login and signup page